Study designed to identify biomarkers for mental disorders

 https://www.youtube.com/watch?v=MnM9Q8kqpdw

-The main focus of the investigation program is to image certain brain processes.
-“Especially with regard to its broad spectrum, our approach is a worldwide novelty and it is based on scientific results of the past years,” emphasizes Elisabeth Binder, Director of the Max Planck Institute of Psychiatry and leader of the study.
-Within a unique concept scientists collect data not only by asking how the patients feel but also by gathering genetic and epigenetic data as well as several body parameters and brain functions.
+The main focus of the investigation is to image certain brain processes.
+“Especially with regard to its broad spectrum, our approach is a worldwide novelty and it is based on scientific results of the past years,” emphasizes Elisabeth Binder, Director of the Max-Planck-Institute of Psychiatry and leader of the study.
+Within this unique concept scientists collect data not only by asking how the patients feel, but also by gathering genetic and epigenetic data as well as several physical parameters and brain functions.

 Such investigations can only be performed by combining the expertise from many biomedical sections with the respective latest technologies.
-The Max Planck Institute of Psychiatry upholds a uniquely close interaction between basic science, clinical research, and clinical services, which facilitates conducting such complex studies with the objective of developing novel treatment offers for mental disorders.
+The Max-Planck-Institute of Psychiatry upholds a uniquely close interaction between basic science, clinical research, and clinical services, which facilitates conducting such complex studies with the objective of developing novel treatments for mental disorders.

 Course of the study